ivmai/bdwgc/doc/gcdescr.md

 it operates roughly in four phases, which are performed occasionally as part of a memory allocation:

+  1. _Preparation phase_

-  1. _Preparation_ Each object has an associated mark bit.
+      Each object has an associated mark bit.
 Clear all mark bits, indicating that all objects are potentially unreachable.

-  2. _Mark phase_ Marks all objects that can be reachable via chains of pointers from variables.
+  2. _Mark phase_

+      Marks all objects that can be reachable via chains of pointers from variables.
 Often the collector has no real information about the location of pointer variables in the heap, so it views all static data areas, stacks and registers as potentially containing pointers.
 Any bit patterns that represent addresses inside heap objects managed by the collector are viewed as pointers.
 Unless the client program has made heap object layout information available to the collector, any heap objects found to be reachable from variables are again scanned similarly.

-  3. _Sweep phase_ Scans the heap for inaccessible, and hence unmarked, objects, and returns them to an appropriate free list for reuse.
+  3. _Sweep phase_

+      Scans the heap for inaccessible, and hence unmarked, objects, and returns them to an appropriate free list for reuse.
 This is not really a separate phase; even in non-incremental mode this operation is usually performed on demand during an allocation that discovers an empty free list.
 Thus the sweep phase is very unlikely to touch a page that would not have been touched shortly thereafter anyway.

-  4. _Finalization phase_ Unreachable objects which had been registered for finalization are enqueued for finalization outside the collector.
+  4. _Finalization phase_

+      Unreachable objects which had been registered for finalization are enqueued for finalization outside the collector.

 The remaining sections describe the memory allocation data structures, and then the last 3 collection phases in more detail.
 We conclude by outlining